What it is:

 "In writing the literature review, the purpose is to convey to the reader what knowledge and ideas have been established on a topic, and what their strengths and weaknesses are.
 The literature review must be defined by a guiding concept (eg. your research objective, the problem or issue you are discussing, or your argumentative thesis)."
 (Dena Taylor, Health Sciences Writing Centre, University of Toronto)

 Still not sure?
-This tutorial designed by the University of Sydney is an excellent place to start.
+This tutorial designed by Indiana University is an excellent place to start.

 What it's not:

 A literature review is not equal to a four star review that you copied from Amazon.